wangweiqi20020221/C-Lab-1/README.md

 #### Checking Your Work

 With that, you should have everything you need to complete the assignment.
-Follow the instructions found on the associated Gradescope quiz; you will want to work on the different parts of the lab in order (from 1 to 5).
+Show your code to the TA; you will want to work on the different parts of the lab in order (from 1 to 5).
 Each question can be answered and/or verified by appropriate edits to the source code.
 Note that every time you want to test a code modification, you will need to use the `gcc -g -Wall -std=c99 -o lab0 lab0.c` command to produce an updated `lab0` executable file (**Tip:** Use the up and down keys to scroll through previous terminal commands you've executed).

-You can submit each question individually on the Lab 0 submission page in Gradescope.
-Gradescope will indicate which questions were answered correctly and which were answered incorrectly.
-You have unlimited tries for each question in this lab.
+You can submit each question individually on the Lab 0 submission page in your report coursys.
 Most of the code behaviors will seem inexplicable at this point, but our goal is that you will be able to explain to someone else what is going on by the end of this course! =)

 ### Submission

 You will not be submitting files for this lab.
-Submit your answers to github.
+Submit your answers to coursys.